solana-labs/solana/docs/src/proposals/accounts-db-replication.md

 and the replica relaying replication information.
 The server can stream the account information from its AccountCache or from the storage if already flushed.

+The `JsonRpcService`, this is the existing RPC service serving client requests for account information.
+This works with the `Bank` to query the account information.
+The existing JsonRpcService serves other client calls than AccountsDb ones.
+The replica node only serves the AccountsDb calls.

 ### Compatibility Consideration

 For protocol compatiblilty considerations, all the requests have the replication version which is